 Suggested Resources:

-- 1. CDC Guidance for COVID-19 Prevention in K-12 Schools - 2.
-Communicable Disease Guidance for Schools which includes information regarding - Symptom-Based Exclusion Guidelines (pages 8-12) - Transmission Routes (pages 29-32) - Prevention or Mitigation Measures (pages 5-6) - School Attendance Restrictions and Reporting (page 33) - 3.
-COVID-19 Investigative Guidelines - 4.
-Planning for COVID-19 Scenarios in School - 5.
-CDC COVID-19 Community Levels - 6.
-Supports for Continuity of Services
+2) 2 2 1.
+CDC Guidance for COVID-19 Prevention in K-12 Schools

+0 2.
+Communicable Disease Guidance for Schools which includes information regarding

+Symptom-Based Exclusion Guidelines (pages 8-12)

+Transmission Routes (pages 29-32)

+Prevention or Mitigation Measures (pages 5-6)

+School Attendance Restrictions and Reporting (page 33)

+3. COVID-19 Investigative Guidelines

+4. Planning for COVID-19 Scenarios in School

+5. CDC COVID-19 Community Levels

+6. Supports for Continuity of Services

-OHA/ODE Recommendation(s) Layered Health and Safety Measures BASELINE MEASURES: describe what mitigating measures will the school implement all of the time, each and every day of the school year to reduce the spread of COVID-19 and protect in-person instruction?
-COVID-19 Vaccination The District will continue to share out to our school community locations of local vaccination clinics.
+Table 5.
+COVID-19 Mitigating Measures OHA/ODE Recommendation(s) Layered Health and Safety Measures each and every day of the school year to reduce the spread of (OVID-19 and protect in-person COVID-19 Vaccination The District will continue to share out to our school community locations of local vaccination clinics.
 Face Coverings The District will continue to make face coverings available to all students and staff that wish to wear them.
 Face Coverings will not be required except when in the below locations as per OAR 333-019-1011: • School health rooms • Isolation rooms • School-based health centers • Counseling offices where mental health services are delivered.
 Isolation A space will be made available to isolate sick children from injured children that need assistance per OAR 581-022-2220.
 Staff that manage the isolation room of ill children will be trained on Personal Protective Equipment (PPE) requirements and the administration of BinaxNOW Rapid tests.
 Symptom Screening Symptoms poster will remain at the front entrance of all District buildings to discourage those that are ill from entering.
 COVID-19 Testing Students and staff who exhibit symptoms of COVID-19 while at school have an option to be tested on-site prior to being sent home.
 District is currently offering enhanced exposure testing consistent with OHA/ODE direction.
 NCSD will continue to offer this diagnostic testing by participating in the OHA program, COVID-19 Testing in Oregon's K-12 Schools.
 All staff that oversee the administration of BinaxNOW Rapid tests will continue to be trained on the requirements and expectations of the COVID-19 Testing in Oregon's K-12 Schools program.
 Airflow and Circulation North Clackamas School District contracted with Maul Foster Alongi, Inc. (MFA) and Portland Mechanical Contractors (PMC) to evaluate the heating, ventilation, and air-conditioning (HVAC) equipment at each school in the district to provide feasible recommendations for optimizing indoor air quality and minimizing the risk of COVID-19 transmission.
 The following document outlines the recommendations that were made by MFA and NCSD's mitigation responses.
 Cohorting Classes, lunches and recess return to standard pre-COVID setup Physical Distancing Classroom configurations return to standard pre-COVID classroom setup with emphasis of striving for at least 3 feet physical distancing between student desks to the extent possible.
-Staff and students will maintain as much distance as possible which helps mitigate transmission of COVID-19 We will minimize students standing in bathroom & lunch lines as much as possible.
+Staff and students will maintain as much distance as possible which helps mitigate transmission of COVID-19